zkemail/hiring/smartcontract.md

 ### Code Challenges

-Candidates must select and complete ONE out of five available technical issues within a 48-hour deadline.
+Candidates must select and complete ONE out of five available technical issues.
 The submission should include a complete solution with proper documentation explaining your approach and implementation decisions.
 After evaluation, you will receive compensation for both your time and the submitted solution.

 | Issue Title | Problem | Technical Focus | Repository | Issue Link |
 |------------|----------|-----------------|------------|------------|